hoangsvit/eplus.dev/clnl3nkk1000309mj42on7hbn.md

 ### 6 – Get Dirty

 In Eloquent you can check if a model is "dirty" or not.
-Dirty means it has some changes that are not persisted yet:
+Dirty means it has some changes that have not persisted yet:

 ```php
 $user = User::first();